felixgirault/musicist/README.md

 # Musicist

 An simple app to practice musical scales.
 [musicist.fglt.fr](https://musicist.fglt.fr/)

-## About

-Musicist allows you to visualize and interact with musical scales on various instrument types.
+Musicist allows you to visualize and interact with musical scales on various instruments.

 Instruments can be played with a mouse, touch gestures, or via plugged-in MIDI devices.

-Selecting a scale will highlight relevant notes on your instrument of choice, even suggesting fingerings for fretboard instruments!
+Selecting a scale will highlight relevant notes on your instrument of choice, even suggesting fingerings for fretted instruments!

 ## Roadmap